instantdb/instant/client/www/pages/docs/users.md

 ## See users in your app

 You can manage users in your app using the `$users` namespace.
-This namespace is automatically created when you enable it from the `Admin` tab.
+This namespace is automatically created when you create an app.

-Once enabled, you'll see the `$users` namespace in the `Explorer` tab with all the users in your app!
+You'll see the `$users` namespace in the `Explorer` tab with all the users in your app!

 ## Querying users